filipecalegario/nime2021-dmi-replicability/pdf_files/README.md

-# nime2021-dmi-replicability
+# Download papers and place them here
-Place the PDF files in this folder.
+Download papers from nime.org and place the PDF files in this folder:
+* A folder for each year (e.g. folders 2020, 2019, 2018)